humanfactors/FIPS/paper/paper.md

 # FIPS Interface and Data Structures

-Conducting a BMM simulation in FIPS requires users to generate a `FIPS_df`, a tidy data frame containing a time series (based on sleep history) of all variables required to conduct BMM research.
-FIPS supports two sleep data formats, each format associated with a corresponding function that automatically performs all required transformations to the `FIPS_df` format:
+Conducting a BMM simulation in FIPS requires users to generate a `FIPS_df`, a tidy data frame containing a time series (based on sleep history data) of all variables required to conduct BMM research.
+FIPS supports two sleep data formats, each format is associated with a corresponding function that automatically performs all required transformations to the `FIPS_df` format:

 -   The `parse_sleeptimes` function transforms a data frame containing three